Kray666/Karmabillards/pool game/Classic-Pool-Game-master/README.md

 Hello everyone!<br><br>
 The presented code is my first shot at building a javascript game.<br>
-It is a classic 8-ball pool game.
+It is a classic 8-ball pool game called Karma Billards.
 You can choose to play against a friend, or against an AI, with various difficulty levels.

 Have fun, and good luck!